lexieernst/fauci-swag-server/README.md

    5. Webhooks writes to a logger at the fle `loggger.txt`

  - The server listens on port 4000
+ – The client listents on port 3000

- - The client is built with react
+ - The client is built with React
- - Bootstrapped fron the tool create react app
+ - Bootstrapped from the tool `create-react-app`
  - Within the app.js file we implemented the stripe component
  - Subscribed to the payment intent object we declared in the server on `checkoutForm.js` file
  - And then the payment logic is implemented on the file